akamai/terraform-provider-akamai/docs/resources/property.md

 # akamai_property

 The `akamai_property` resource represents an Akamai property configuration, allowing you to create, update, and activate properties on the Akamai platform.
+NOTE: in 0.10 and earlier version this resource also controlled cpcode, origin, rules, and hostname associations but the logic was broken out into individual resources starting with 1.0.

 ## Example Usage